ortegavidaljl/x-ray/README.md

 - Configures Spamassassin and integrates it also with Postfix.
 - Creates a systemd service for X-Ray, and enables/start services so everything can work together.

+> [!WARNING]
-Before running the installer or the X-Ray script, it is necessary to specify some data in the .env file.
+> * Before running the installer or the X-Ray script, it is necessary to specify some data in the .env file.
+> * If you don't want to use the installation script, make sure to create a domain in the "domains" table.
+Of course, one or more email names are needed in order for emails to be received.
+You can use another script or webapp to generate them as needed.

 ## Configuration